A Multi-modal Deformable Land-air Robot for Complex Environments: INTRODUCTION

 Similarly, hybrid vehicles with rotary wings have shown potential for seamless and dynamic switching between modalities \cite{zhang2022intelligent}.
 Many of these systems are comprised of a quad-rotor hinged at the center of a cylindrical cage or a pair of coaxial passive wheels.
 While this design offers several advantages for reduced energy consumption, increased duration, and expanded coverage, dust caused by rotor downwash effects may reduce perception capabilities while driving \cite{wen2019numerical}.
 Another class of land-air robots offers both active aerial and terrestrial motion \cite{Ratsamee2016a,Kalantari2020a}.
 Active wheels are required in these systems to enhance ground moving performance \cite{tan2021multimodal,Sharif2019c,kalantari2020drivocopter}.

 The field of small land-air robotics has seen significant progress in recent years, due to highly integrated electronic components \cite{james2021high}.
 Although these robots balance athletic ability and agility, their small size limits them to short-term reconnaissance missions.
 In contrast, larger land-air robots can increase the duration of an operation and can carry heavier loads, but their large size can be difficult to maneuver in certain terrains\cite{tan2021multimodal}.
 Therefore, a land-air robots are difficult to have both strong flight ability and ground mobility.
 Previous studies have introduced deformable mechanisms to fold propeller to change size in the design of drones and land-air robot.
 However, most of these designs are based on small platforms \cite{falanga2018foldable,Hu2018a}, since large deformations can limit actuator performance and restrict motion.
-As such, this study aims to develop a novel land-air robot with excellent ability to fly and drive.
-The proposed overall design conception in Section II can solve compatibility issues for multi-modal locomotive fusion with an hybrid land-air robot generally.
-Automatic deformable arms with fixed propellers offer stronger flight thrust than the same size robots.
-On this basis, the robot can become compact and move flexibly after folding its arms, and the it is also the first land-air robot with automatic folding arms.
-A series of experiments were conducted in buildings and fields as shown in Fig. \ref{overview}.
-According to the motinve and passable experiments with rich scenarios and quantitative performance comparisons with related robots, we verify the robot's capabilities of flying and driving.
-The primary technical contributions of this study can be summarized as follows: